-Throughout Downtown Fayetteville, Through June - "ArtScape 5," is an annual public art initiative featuring an awe-inspiring collection of engaging and thought-provoking artwork and sculptures installed throughout the downtown Favetteville area that beautifies the landscape of our community.
+Throughout Downtown Fayetteville, Through June - "ArtScape 5," is an annual public art initiative featuring an awe-inspiring collection of engaging and thought-provoking artwork and sculptures installed throughout the downtown Fayetteville area that beautifies the landscape of our community.
 Grab a copy of the ArtScape 5 map for locations to view each art piece and make it a family affair... take a family photo with your favorite art piece and tag it on social media using each personalized public art hashtag.
 By the end of November, the artist of the art piece that received the most votes will receive a \$1,000 People's Choice award and featured artist spotlight article.
-ArtScape 5 maps are available at The Arts Center, 301 Hay Street, or download at (www.TheArtsCouncil.com/artscape-5).
+ArtScape 5 maps are available at The Arts Center, 301 Hay Street, or download at (TheArtsCouncil.com/).
 ArtScape 5 is presented by the Arts Council of Fayetteville and the North Carolina Arts Council.

 Cape Fear Studios, Inc., 148-1 Maxwell Street, Fayetteville.
+Through June 21 - "Members' Anniversary Exhibit."
+The Studio will have original art in various mediums to include: oil, acrylic, and watercolor paintings; hand-crafted wood art; hand-crafted jewelry, members signature pottery pieces, glass artworks, and drawings in mixed medium.
 Ongoing - New Gallery exhibit every 4th Friday of the month.
 We are a nonprofit cooperative of 30 local artist (always looking for new members) creating 2D & 3D art.
 Our Gallery displays exhibits of visiting artist's work as well as our own exhibits with individual studios where member artists create fantastic works of art onsite.
 The Gallery show is free of charge and the public is welcome to watch the artists at work.
 Group and individual classes in a variety of media are ongoing.
 Reg.
 Hours: Mon.-Fri., 11am-5pm & Sat., 10am-4pm.
 Contact: 910/433-2986, e-mail to (capefearstudios@capefearstudios.com) or at (www. capefearstudios.com).